henriberisha/deauth_detector/README.md

 # deauth_detector
-This short script uses pyshark library to detect deauthentication packets
+This short script uses pyshark library to detect deauthentication packets while doing live sniffing

 Used on Linux OS